baggiiiie/coffeeee/docs/architecture.md

-# The Coffee Companion Fullstack Architecture Document
+# The Coffeeee Fullstack Architecture Document

 ## Introduction

-This document outlines the complete fullstack architecture for The Coffee Companion, including backend systems, frontend implementation, and their integration.
+This document outlines the complete fullstack architecture for The Coffeeee, including backend systems, frontend implementation, and their integration.
 It serves as the single source of truth for AI-driven development, ensuring consistency across the entire technology stack.

 This unified approach combines what would traditionally be separate backend and frontend architecture documents, streamlining the development process for modern fullstack applications where these concerns are increasingly intertwined.